How to Schedule a Meeting in Google Meet (Step-by-Step Guide)

 Take the extra 60 seconds.
 Future you will save time and stress.

-Wrong time zone Calendar defaults or travel settings Confirm time zone before sending invites
+Wrong time zone Calendar defaults or travel settings override your time Double-check time zone before sending the invite

-Guests don’t show up No context / unclear title Add 1–2 lines in description + agenda bullets
+Guests don’t show up No context or unclear meeting purpose Add a short description and a simple agenda

-People ask for the link last minute They didn’t open the invite Point them to the calendar event (link is there)
+People ask for the link last minute They didn’t open or check the calendar event Remind them the Meet link is inside the invite

-Someone missing from invite Creator forgot to add a guest Edit event → add guest → notify guests
+Someone missing from the invite The meeting creator forgot to add a participant Edit the event, add the guest, and notify everyone

 New event